Nursing FAQs

 Once admitted into the nursing program, it takes two years (4 semesters) to complete.
 Prerequisites take approximately one year to complete prior to admission, though it is possible for some students to complete the program in 5 semesters, start to finish.

 ReNEW stands for Revolutionizing Nursing Education in Wyoming.
 ReNEW is Wyoming’s shared, state-wide nursing curriculum.
-Students who are enrolled in any Wyoming community college nursing program are eligible to enroll in ReNEW BSN coursework at University of Wyoming simultaneously with their associate degree program.
-Graduates of ReNEW Associate Degree in Nursing (ADN) programs can become licensed RNs and complete the ReNEW BSN coursework.
-ReNEW ADN graduates can begin ReNEW BSN coursework at any time during or after licensure.
-All ReNEW BSN courses are offered online, so there is no need to leave your home community.
+Students who are enrolled in any Wyoming community college nursing program are eligible to enroll in ReNEW BSN completion courses at University of Wyoming.
+This allows the ADN student to pursue BSN completion simultaneously.
+ReNEW ADN graduates can begin ReNEW BSN completion courses at any time during or after licensure.
+All ReNEW BSN courses are offered online.

 Yes.
-Western's nursing program is accredited by Accreditation Commission for Education in Nursing (ACEN).
-Program accreditation signifies that a program meets high quality education standards.
+Western's nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN).
+Program accreditation signifies that a program meets high quality national education standards.

 Practical Nurse (PN) Certificate Questions

-No. Due to the organization of course content, only Western nursing students who have successfully completed the first two semesters of the program can take the PN course.
-The PN spin-off course is a one-week course that is offered online.
+No. Due to the organization of course content, only Western nursing students who have successfully completed the first two semesters of the program may take the PN course.
+The PN spin-off course is a one-week course that is offered in a synchronous online format.

 1. Must be enrolled in Western Wyoming Nursing program